gophercoders/website/content/install/testing-the-install.md

 {{< /hilight >}}
 {{% defaultNote %}}
 The colours we are using are there to help you.
 You do not need to try to make the text in your editor have the same colours.
-You text should all be black.
+Your text may all be black.
 We will explain what the colours mean in one of the first lessons.
 {{% /defaultNote %}}